kli34/Presentation/README.md

 3. -- The correlation between world ranking and publication

 We are comparing publicaion and world rank for top 10 schools, and then we have Harvard rank both 1st place for publication and world rank, Stanford ranks the second for world and 5th for publication.
-Based on the data, they have high correlation between this two ranking.
+Based on the data, they do have correlation between this two ranking but it is actually no that high based on the graph because CalTech ranks 11 in the world but 82 for the publication.

 ```SQL
 SELECT publications, institution, world_rank